debangshu919/TailwindCSS-login-page/README.md

-# HTML Login and Signup Page using Tailwind CSS
+# Login and Signup Page using Tailwind CSS

 This repository contains a simple and responsive Login and Signup page designed using **Tailwind CSS**.
 The pages are styled to provide a modern and user-friendly interface.